 Bald eagle

-Alaska wildlife: National parks
+Alaska Wildlife: National parks

-According to a new National Park Service report, Klondike Gold Rush National ParkKlondike Gold Rush National Park is the most visited national park unit in Alaska, with 912,350 visitors last year.
-Surprisingly, that’s nearly double the 587,400 who visited runner-up Denali or the 520,170 who sailed through Glacier Bay.
+According to a recent report from the National Park Service, Klondike Gold Rush National Historical Park emerges as the most frequented national park unit in Alaska, drawing 912,350 visitors last year.
+This figure is surprisingly almost double the 587,400 visitors to the runner-up, Denali, and surpasses the 520,170 who explored Glacier Bay.

 Alaska wildlife: Operators